avafinger/guvcview/README.md

 GTK UVC VIEWER for OPI with CMOS Camera (guvcview)
 ***************************************************

-This is my modified version (2.0.2) that works with OPI (Orange Pi) PC / One / 2Plus / 2E
+This is my modified version (2.0.2.1) that works with OPI (Orange Pi) PC / One / 2Plus / 2E
-with CMOS camera.
+with CMOS camera and USB camera.

+Thanks to the original author: Paulo Assis (ttps://sourceforge.net/p/guvcview/) Watch Armbian for Updates and DEB packages: http://www.armbian.com/ I strongly suggest Armbian for you OPI for best performance.

 Known issues:
  * Changing resolution on the fly may lock gucview and you will need to kill the process